eliorc/bookingchallenge2020/README.md

 # Contents

  - `data` - Data used in the project
- - `env` - Files required for setting up the environment.
+ - `environment` - Files required for setting up the environment.
 Includes instuctions for setting up the environment.
+ - `models` - Files related to modeling
  - `research` - Files related to data exploration, mostly notebooks
  - `src` - Source files used throughout the code
+ - `tasks` - Scripts for executing specific tasks
  - `conf.py` - Configuration file for the project

-# Comptetition description
+# Competition description

 Taken from the original site